-There are a lot of unfortunate myths about the GDPR, let's try to correct some of them...
+There are a lot of unfortunate myths about the GDPR and I’ll try to correct some of them.

-Myth: You need to make your privacy page even longer.
+- Myth: You need to make your privacy page even bigger.

-Fact: Exactly the opposite: long privacy pages and those using legal language are not compliant.
+Fact: exactly the opposite: long privacy pages and those using legal language are NOT compliant.
 The GDPR "requires that any information addressed to the public or to the data subject be concise, easily accessible and easy to understand, and that clear and plain language” be used.
-Keep text short enough that most people will actually read it (i.e. extremely short) and simple enough that a novice will understand.
+Keep text short enough that most people will actually read it (i.e. extremely short) and simple enough that a stupid person will understand.
 Summarize, avoid detail, use short sentences and simple words.

 - Myth: All email marketing needs consent.

-Myth: You need consent to change data processors because that will involve passing personal data to a different organization.
+- Myth: You need consent from data subjects to change data processors, because that will involve passing personal data to a different organization.

-Fact: You don't.
+Fact: No you don't.
 Here is my conversation with the ICO.

 You are now chatting with ico_xxxx